 You may assume that if you’re going to get cancer, it’s in your DNA and there’s nothing you can do about it.
-While there is a genetic component to many types of cancers, you can lower your risk by being proactive about your health.
+While there is a genetic component to many types of cancers, environmental and lifestyle factors are important in the development of oral cancer, and you can lower your risk by being proactive about your health.

 Your chances of developing oral cancers, in particular, are greatly affected by some simple behaviors.

 Reduce your risk for cancers of the mouth by: